Editor's note: Alex B. Berezow is the editor of RealClearScience and holds a Ph.D. in microbiology.

 The idea is rooted in the epidemiological observation that the rate of autoimmune diseases has been increasing in the industrialized world, but not in the developing world.
 Presumably, this is because of the wide availability of hygienic products in rich countries, which are not available in poor countries.
 Hence, people in the developing world are exposed to more infectious agents than are people in the industrialized world.

-The hypothesis, which is now well-documented, is further bolstered by a recent study that showed that children who grow up on farms, and are exposed to a greater diversity of infectious agents, are less likely to develop asthma.
+The hypothesis, which is now very well-documented, is further bolstered by a recent study that showed that children who grow up on farms, and are exposed to a greater diversity of infectious agents, are less likely to develop asthma.
 Also, women are more likely to suffer from allergies and asthma than men, and a recent study speculates this could be blamed on little girls avoiding dirt during playtime.

 No microbiologist or medical doctor would recommend dispensing with basic sanitary or hygienic practices.
 Everyone should continue washing their hands with (preferably) non-antimicrobial soap and using alcohol-based hand sanitizers.
 But paranoia about microbes, which are in every bite and breath we take, is counterproductive.